Advance your career with an online MBA in Supply Chain Management.

 Description: A course that addresses the operational, tactical, and strategic considerations associated with information systems within organization subunits, within an organization, and between organizations.
 Emphasis is placed on the relationship between organizations and their information systems.

-Wayne State's Business degree programs are accredited by the International Accreditation Council for Business Education and comply with high principles of excellence.
+Wayne State's Business degree programs are accredited by the International Accreditation Council for Business Education (IACBE) and comply with high principles of excellence.

 Awards and Rankings

-Best Online MBA with Accreditation
+Best Accredited Online MBA

 Wayne State's MBA program was ranked as the best in Nebraska and in the top 33 of all MBA programs accredited in the United States.